37% of schools have thatched roof: Survey

 Stating that the quality of the government schools played an important role in determining the risk of closure , the organisation said that there was a need to constitute school management committees to keep a watch and determine the need for funds to be allocated.

-“Low student strength is given as the reason in a majority of the cases where government schools are shut.” said Christuraj, a coordinator with Samakalvi Iyakkam.
+“Low student strength is given as the reason in a majority of the cases where government schools are shut.If the quality in these schools are improved, more parents will choose them over private schools and the functioning of the government schools will aid many first generation learners from under-priviledged backgrounds,” said Christuraj, a coordinator with Samakalvi Iyakkam.